c4pt000/electronic-time-stamp-for-fridge-/README.md

 for home business or restraunt usage

-5x5 computer with Wi-Fi board internally in the fridge with admin and guest panel web ui protected by password and reset able like a router with read only logs and logs backup daily to email as a sent email
+5x5 computer with Wi-Fi board internally in the fridge with admin and guest panel web ui protected by password and resetable like a router with read only logs and logs backup daily to email as a sent email